AntiHeld889/rto/README.md

 # 🛜 Docker and Docker Compose

-Debug is enabled byu default in compose.yaml
+Debug is enabled by default in docker-compose.example.yaml.
 Once you have setup complete you can disable it.

-## compose.yaml file
+## docker-compose.yaml file

 You don't really have to change anything in this file.
 It has all the settings and permsions required to make it just work.